Riley drives in 2, Braves beat Mets 5-0, head to playoffs

 UP NEXT

-Mets: New York’s spring training Grapefruit League opener is scheduled for Feb.
-26 against Miami in Jupiter, Florida.
-The Mets open the 2022 season at home on March 31 against Washington.
+Mets: The Mets open the 2022 season at home on March 31 against Washington.

 Braves: Morton is expected to start when Atlanta opens its NL Division Series at Milwaukee on Friday.